 It’s about people taking responsibility for their own actions.
 And it’s about taking initiative and recognizing the power of the individual to remedy problems and find solutions.
-Because accountable employees are thriving employees.

 Although individual employees must cultivate a sense of accountability in themselves, this does not happen in a vacuum.
 An organization that cultivates a culture of accountability is likely to also foster accountable individuals.
 But, accountability doesn’t happen accidentally: it requires strategic steps.
 In this article, I will dive into what accountability looks like at work, why it’s essential, and how to embed it into your culture.

-Creating a Culture of Accountability: What Does It Mean In The Workplace?
+What Does Accountability Mean In The Workplace?

 Although accountability sounds wonderful in theory, it is not always so easy to implement!
 If you are frustrated by a lack of accountability in your workplace, you are not alone.
 Data shows that 82% of managers acknowledge they have “limited to no” ability to hold others accountable successfully, and 91% of employees would say that it’s one of their company’s top leadership-development needs.
 Low accountability also leads to mistrust, low morale, and a toxic office culture - a combination which is every organization’s worst nightmare.

 Next, let’s look at taking some practical steps you can take to embed a culture of accountability within your organization.

 Soft Accountability Versus Hard Accountability: What’s The Difference?